 This recipe of Jumbo Brisket Meatballs is inspired by Italian meatballs called polpette, and the traditional uncooked tomato sauce called “passata.”
 These brisket meatballs are so tender and so flavorful, and they get a quick simmer in San Marzano Tomato Sauce with wonderful aromatic flavor from smoked chili flakes, orange peel strips and marjoram leaves.
 This recipe has Italian and Passover influences.
 Perfect meal plan recipe to make for weeknight dinners.

 Hello my friends.
 It’s Carlos.
 I’m back from a long break writing here.
 It was a busy end of the year at my full-time job, plus I took a much needed vacation over the holidays.
-First, I want to wish you a wonderful 2020 with a lot of success, health, and happiness.
+First, I want to wish you a wonderful new year with a lot of success, health, and happiness.
 I hope that all your dreams come true.
 I started the year with fantastic news from my job.
 I am nominated to be Sales Rep of the Year.
 This is my third time being nominated, and I won the same award back in 2006.
 Also this year, I am part of the President Top Ten.
 So I cannot ask for more.

 Geoffrey and I have a tradition every New Year’s Eve of creating our goals before the new year starts.
 But we also review our accomplishments for the past year.
 I can tell you that we reached most of our personal and professional goals.
 I believe when you put your intentions on paper, things start to fall into place and happen when you follow your plans.
 I don’t look at my goals during the year or get stressed out about those goals.
 The key is to create intentions and focus on what is important to you.